We have information you must know before you buy the Tacoma.

 We will not spam you, and will never sell your email.

-The Toyota Tacoma is the most popular of the midsize/compact pickup market.
-They're really aren't any compact pickups any more, they're all midsize.
-The Tacoma was named Most Dependable Midsize Pickup in the J.D.
-Power & Associates 2011 Vehicle Dependability Study, and Intellichoice called it a 2011 Best Overall Value in the compact pickup segment.
-New Car Test Drive considers the 2013 Toyota Tacoma the best pickup in its class and the best for rugged terrain, durability and reliability.
+The Toyota Tacoma is the most popular compact pickup in the U.S. market and has been since 2005.
+Or call it a mid-size, as the Tacoma and its competition are hardly compact anymore; it's still Number One.
+Along the way the Tacoma has collected its share of awards.
+Moreover, New Car Test Drive considers the Toyota Tacoma the best pickup in its class and the best for rugged terrain, durability and reliability.

 Tacoma not only owns the segment but practically is the segment.
-While Toyota sells more than 100,000 Tacomas a year, the other manufacturers have abandoned the small pickup business in America due to lack of demand.
-The Nissan Frontier, Chevy Colorado, and GMC Canyon are reportedly going out of production, Ford finally stopped making the Ranger, Suzuki is no longer in the U.S., Dodge Dakota exited the stage years ago.
+While Toyota sells more than 100,000 Tacomas a year, many manufacturers have abandoned the small pickup business in America.
+Nissan Frontier remains and all-new Chevrolet Colorado and GMC Canyon models have been introduced, but Ford Ranger and Dodge Dakota have exited the stage.
 The Honda Ridgeline, a much more expensive vehicle, offers carlike handling, strong performance and good fuel economy, but it doesn't offer the off-road capability or toughness of the Tacoma.

 All Tacomas come with air conditioning.
-Audio systems begin with six-speaker AM/FM/CD display audio (four speakers on Regular Cab) with USB Port, auxiliary input, and Bluetooth phone connectivity; and range all the way up to a seven-speaker JBL GreenEdge system with navigation, and Toyota Entune.
+Audio systems begin with six-speaker AM/FM/CD display audio (four speakers on Regular Cab) with USB Port, auxiliary input, Bluetooth phone connectivity and now Entune; and range all the way up to a premium JBL GreenEdge system with navigation, Entune, and App Suite.

-Also standard on all models is Toyota's Star Safety System, which includes anti-lock brakes (ABS), Electronic Brake-force Distribution (EBD), Brake Assist, Vehicle Stability Control (VSC) and Traction Control (TC).
-An Automatic Limited-Slip Differential (Auto-LSD), which uses brake intervention in place of a mechanical-type limited-slip to help reduce wheel-spin, is standard on all Tacoma models with the exception of those fitted with TRD Off-Road packages, like our test model; those will have a separate locking differential.
+Also standard on all models is Toyota's Star Safety System, which includes anti-lock brakes (ABS), Electronic Brake-force Distribution (EBD), Brake Assist, Vehicle Stability Control (VSC) and Traction Control (TRAC).
+An Automatic Limited-Slip Differential (Auto-LSD), which uses brake intervention in place of a mechanical-type limited-slip to help reduce wheel-spin, is standard on all Tacoma models with the exception of those fitted with TRD Off-Road package; those have conventional, mechanical-locking differential.

-The Tacoma is instantly recognizable as a Toyota truck.
-Your first clue is the familiar, sturdy arch over the top and sides of the grille: brightly plated on SR5s, TRD Off-Roads, and Limiteds; body color on TRD Sports; and argent-painted on base models.
+The 2014 Tacoma is instantly recognizable as a Toyota truck.
+Your first clue is the familiar, sturdy arch over the top and sides of the grille: brightly plated on SR5s, TRD Off-Roads, and Limiteds; body color on TRD Sports and the new SR; and argent-painted on base models.
 A slightly protruding inner grille of black plastic echoes and emphasizes this Toy-truck hallmark.
 The trapezoidal shape leaves a small gap between grille and headlights, which is neatly bridged by the orange turn signals.

 Tacoma manages to look tough and rugged without going over the top.
 The prominent lower air opening is framed at the top by a body-color extension of the main grille arch (again, the arch theme) and by a gray pseudo-skid plate below.
 It suggests the menacing mouth of a bottom-feeding fish.
 But in a good way.
 Fog light nacelles flair outward from the fish-mouth form.